viktet/Data-replication-and-extension-/README.md

 Greetings,

-I completed a university course, which was about critically reviewing and testing a scientific economic publication.
+I completed an econometrics course, which was about critically reviewing and testing a scientific economic publication.

 For this homework, I chose the following article *The Impact of the Gig Economy on Product Quality Through the Labor Market: Evidence from Ridesharing and Restaurant Quality* from the following website: https://ejd.econ.mathematik.uni-ulm.de/ , as it provides original data.